How to create your first choropleth map

 Here you could type in the values for each European country which would show up in the map immediately.
 But that’s a lot of work!

-To get your data from the Copy & paste textfield into the table, click on the blue button next to it.
+To get your data from the Copy & paste textfield into the table, click on the blue arrow button next to it.

 Match your data with the base map